-At the regular Board Meeting on Aug.
-31, 2020, our board resolved to rename St. Gabriel Catholic High School to St. Gabriel Education Centre, which coordinates our newly established K-9 online learning pathway.
-At this centre, high school students who may need greater flexibility than a quarterly schedule provides will choose to take their courses in quarters, semesters, or as a full-year program, based on conversations with teachers and the acting school principal.
+At the Regular Board Meeting on August 31, 2020, our board resolved to rebrand what was St. Gabriel Catholic High School to St. Gabriel Education Centre, which coordinates our newly established K-9 online learning pathway.
+In this centre, high school students who may need greater flexibility than a quarterly schedule provides, will choose to take their courses in quarters, semesters, or as a full year programs based on conversations with teachers and the acting school principal, Mr. Evan Holstein.
 Students will have access to diploma exams every quarter.